The Pros and Cons of Open Source Contract Management Software

 Open source software, also known as free software, is software with a publicly available source code that users can access and modify for their own use.
 This is compared to proprietary software, where the company that makes the software does not release the source code and often restricts users’ right or ability to modify or redistribute the software.

 The most important misconception about open source software is that it is always free of charge.
 The “free” in free software refers to the freedom to modify and redistribute the software.

 What makes this distinction a little difficult to understand is that the source code itself is often free of charge.
 Because users have permission to redistribute copies, there’s not much point in attempting to charge for basic open source software.
 But an open source program may come with a basic level and proprietary “add-ons” that cost money.
 The creator of the program may also offer paid services to configure the software for use, train your employees, or provide technical support.
 When considering open source software, it’s important to take the total cost of ownership, or TCO, into account.

 Open source software is customizable.
 Possibly the strongest draw of open source software is its near-endless customizability.
-You don’t need to hunt for the software program that’s “close enough” to offering the exact set of features you’d like.
+You don’t need to hunt for the contract management software program that’s “close enough” to offering the exact set of features you’d like.
 Because you have access to the source code, you have the ability to go in and make any changes needed for your organization.

 No need to wait for software updates.
 If you notice a bug or think of a new feature that would be helpful, your IT department can get to work immediately to address the issue.